TorroesPrime/Text-Adventure-Game-Engine/documentation/class documentation.md

 ### methods
 * #### storeState
 > method to record the current gamestate to a save file.
+Below is a list of the various object types in the system.
+Click on a given name to be taken to a brief overview of the object.
 * #### getAdventurersCurrentRoom
 > returns the room that the player character currently occupies.